nicovece/NoodlesBowl/README.md

    yarn install
    ```
 3. Set up Firebase:
-   - The app uses Firebase configuration from `app.json` under `expo.extra.firebase`.
+   - The app uses Firebase configuration from `app.config.js` under `expo.extra.firebase`.
-   - To use your own Firebase project, update these values in `app.json`:
+   - To use your own Firebase project, create a `.env` file in the project root with the following variables:
-     ```json
-     "firebase": {
-       "apiKey": "...",
-       "authDomain": "...",
-       "projectId": "...",
-       "storageBucket": "...",
-       "messagingSenderId": "...",
-       "appId": "..."
-     }
+     ```env
+     FIREBASE_API_KEY=your-api-key
+     FIREBASE_AUTH_DOMAIN=your-auth-domain
+     FIREBASE_PROJECT_ID=your-project-id
+     FIREBASE_STORAGE_BUCKET=your-storage-bucket
+     FIREBASE_MESSAGING_SENDER_ID=your-messaging-sender-id
+     FIREBASE_APP_ID=your-app-id
      ```
+   - These will be automatically injected into the app at build time via `app.config.js`.

 ### Running the App